hfakoor222/Routing_Diagnostics_App/README.md

 The program is geared more towards improving time complexity rather than memory use, as this is better for connecting to and writing/reading to devices.

-It's mostly ran on dictionaries, with minimal list usage or modifications, which is better for memory (Python holds it's native info as dicts, and managing lists has high memory cost).

 The functions themselves are built for multi-use: it is possible to refactor these into classes and overload them, I may consider this while developing the program further.